 The second major application area is lifestyle scenes: Instead of building elaborate studio sets or organizing expensive location shoots, AI generates contextual environments directly around the cutout product.
 A kitchen appliance appears in a modern kitchen, an outdoor product against a mountain backdrop — each in consistent image quality with adjustable lighting mood.
 For product data strategies, this opens new possibilities for visual enrichment.

 AI is particularly disruptive for model images: Instead of booking models and organizing photo shoots, specialized tools generate product images on virtual models — in different poses, body types and ethnicities.
-The ASOS case with +340% conversion (WeShop AI) shows that customers not only accept AI-generated model images but respond positively to the greater variety and availability.
+Research on product presentation shows that high-quality imagery can lift revenue by 15-30% (McKinsey); retailers like ASOS already deploy AI model images at scale, indicating that customers respond positively to the greater variety and availability.

 Cost Comparison: Traditional vs AI-Generated